 - From 23.00 until 01.00 from the 22nd to the 23rd last year we do see a sudden surge in purchasing in the Nordics (trebling the average number of purchases per hour for this industry).

 This uptick is most likely based on the onset of promotions at midnight and the FOMO for online shoppers.

 - Similar to the fashion industry, there is a steady increase in purchases throughout Black Friday itself, reaching a zenith between 23.00 and midnight.
 Surprisingly, there is little impact on the proceeding weekend - pointing to a Friday-centric focus for this industry.

 Although not as significant as the clothing industry, there is great potential to attract 4-5 times the average number of purchasers during Black Friday

-- Ensure your promotional campaigns are in place for uptick in traffic that began last year on Thursday evening (28th November 2019).
+- Ensure your promotional campaigns are in place for an uptick in traffic that began last year on Thursday evening (26th November 2020).

 - As the purchase peak reaches 5 times the hourly average for this industry, ensure frequent updates of your feeds across all your sales and marketing channels to meet the busy demands.

 - Make sure that your product images are eye-catching and engaging for your audience to encourage purchasing through FOMO on offers.

 Nordic Sports Industry webshop data for transactions from 16th-29th November 2019.

 - We see the start of this season on the graph above for sporting industry goods, where Thursday 22nd from 19.00 - midnight saw an increase in the number of purchases from online retailers.